spektom/youtube-audio-bot/README.md

 The scheme of operation:

- * The process uses Google API key to go over favorite YouTube channels and users, and finds new videos posted since the last time a video was processed from that channel.
+ * The process polls Google RSS feed for finding new favorite YouTube channels and users videos.
  * Audio streams of newly posted videos are downloaded using `youtube-dl` utility.
  * Downloaded audio undergo a voice enhancement process using `ffmpeg`, which equalizes spikes and decays in voices levels.
  * Processed audio stream is split into chunks with size lower than 50Mb, which is a limit for voice message in Telegram.